SoftwareDefinedBuildings/BearLoc/bearloc/doc/rest.rst

 **Parameters**

 ========================== ====================================================================================================
 **id** *(required)*        The string of UUID of the device.
-(Example Value: 1d352410-4a5e-11e3-8f96-0800200c9a66)
+(Example Value: "1d352410-4a5e-11e3-8f96-0800200c9a66")
 ========================== ====================================================================================================

 **POST Data**

 POST data is an JSON array of JSON objects that represent events.
-The event JSON objects are reuqired to have an **"type"** and **"id"** keys, otherwise the event will not be accepted by server.
+The event JSON objects are required to have **"type"** and **"id"** keys, otherwise the event will not be accepted by server.
 There is no specification on other keys and values, but we have an :doc:`schema </schema>` of event types, keys, and values.
 Only those data conform to the schema will be correctly parsed by our localization service.

 **Return Data**